OWASP/owasp-mastg/tools/RECENT_CHANGES.md

 - Added test case for Emulator Detection - MSTG-RESILIENCE-5 (iOS)
 - Added an example with truststore to bypass cert pinning (Android)
 - Added content to information gathering using frida (Android)
-- Added RandoriSec and OWASP Bay area as sponsor
+- Added Sec Consult, RandoriSec and OWASP Bay area as donators
 - Added basic information gathering for Android and iOS
 - Added Simulating a Man-in-the-Middle Attack with an Access Point
 - Added gender neutrality to the MSTG
 - Extended section about dealing with Xamarin Apps
-- Updated all picture links to img tag
+- Updated all picture links (img tags) to be in markdown syntax
 - Updated iTunes limitations and usage since macOS Catalina
 - Added Emulation-based Analysis (iOS and Android)
 - Added Debugging iOS release applications using lldb